 It was re-named Gaumont Theatre in 1950 and continued through to 1977 playing the Gaumont and Rank releases.
 It was taken over by the independent operator Panton Films from 27th February 1977 and re-named Coronet Cinema, with a reduced seating capacity of 399, using the stalls and balcony seating areas only.

 Today, the main original auditorium is virtually intact, however a second screen with 151 seats was erected on the stage in 2002.
 The main original auditorium now has a seating capacity of 380, with 220 in the stalls and 160 in the balcony(the gallery is unused).
-In May 2004 it was purchased by a church, but it remains open as a cinema.
+In May 2004 it was purchased by a church, but remained open as a cinema.

 The church sold the building in May 2014, and the Coronet Cinema closed on Thursday 29th May 2014 with “X-Men:Days of Futures Past” showing in the main original auditorium and “The Grand Budapest Hotel” and “American Hustle” showing in screen 2 on the former stage.
 However, this cinema remained open for two more weeks, and closed on Thursday 12th June 2014.
 It was the last cinema in London to operate 35mm projectors.

 The Coronet Cinema was sold to the Print Room Theatre who had outgrown their Westbourne Grove home.
 Local architecture firm Studio Indigo formulated plans to renovate and restore the building including reopening the original auditorium as a playhouse, but also as a cinema.
 The screen 2 on the former stage was converted into a small live theatre space and opened 16th March 2015.
 In April 2015 renovation work continues on the original main auditorium was renovated and re-opened on 12th September 2016 with a production of Tennessee Williams play “A Lovely Sunday for the Creve Coeur”.
 The Coronet Theatre is a Grade II Listed building.

 Just login to your account and subscribe to this theater